 Area of concentration

-All candidates select an area of concentration in the humanities, sciences, or social sciences.
+Select an area of concentration in the humanities, sciences, or social sciences.
 You must pass 40 credits with a C– in your chosen area.
 At least 32 concentration credits must be completed at Harvard.
 You can use the degree course search to find courses.

 Optional field of study